 The right approach for each business varies based on the goals they want to meet.
 Businesses need to focus on the needs of their buyers and their specific areas of specialization.
 Avoid creating content that stretches outside of an area of specialization where your business offers little insight or helpfulness.
 Small business marketing must invest wisely in tactics that are appropriate to their type of business and the needs of their buyers' evaluation process.
 SEO works exceptionally well with a buyer journey that requires some learning, evaluation, and research.

-Companies that rely heavily on local business, like coffee shops, restaurants and beauty salons, need to make a significant effort in local SEO, and in many cases should compliment their organic efforts with SEM PPC campaigns for text and map listings.
+Companies that rely heavily on local businesses, like coffee shops, restaurants, and beauty salons, need to make a significant effort in local SEO and in many cases, should compliment their organic efforts with SEM PPC campaigns for text and map listings.
 By contrast, e-commerce businesses with little to no name recognition have no need for local optimization but might need social media marketing to create a buzz and generate sales.
-A business’s marketing strategy must be appropriate to your buyer’s needs and based on the process of the sale whether it is high-touch or low-touch.
+A business’s marketing strategy must be appropriate to your buyer’s needs and based on the process of the sale, whether it is high-touch or low-touch.

 Learn more: Why Do Marketing Plans Fail?

 Content is the critical ingredient for SEO.
 Too many businesses think only of SEO technical factors when planning their investments.
 Content must be consistently created, improved, and measured against buyer engagement and needs.
 Content creators with passionate followings stick to a schedule, like:

 A business must remain consistent with its content production efforts.
 Too many businesses begin a content marketing effort only to abandon it later because of everyday distractions.
 Significant gains happen with the investment of time, testing, learning, and responding to buyer needs.